cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-07-10-my-phd-as-a-comic.md

 # The Plan

 During my PhD at KTH, I had the opportunity to collaborate with [reth&#124;read](https://rethread.art/), a visionary collective of creators using [software art](https://en.wikipedia.org/wiki/Software_art) to communicate software engineering research.
-I collaborated in the [un&#124;fold](https://rethread.art/projects/unfold.html) project, a thematic installation for the [Nobel Week Lights 2022](https://nobelweeklights.se/?lang=en).
+I collaborated in the [un&#124;fold](https://rethread.art/projects/unfold.html) project, an  installation for the [Nobel Week Lights 2022](https://nobelweeklights.se/?lang=en).
 Along the time, I meet many talented and creative software artists, and even shared office space with some of them.

-Being exposed to the work of software artist, I learned that art is a powerful tool for making science resonate with hearts and minds.
+By being exposed to they work, I learned that art is a powerful tool for making science resonate with hearts and minds.
 One day, I was talking with [Maria Kling](https://www.linkedin.com/in/maria-euler-art-science-design/), and she suggested me to create a comic to explain my PhD thesis in a fun and engaging way.
 We had a few meetings where I explained the content of [my PhD thesis](../files/thesis/cesar-fulltext.pdf).
-It's easy explaining software concepts to software artists (many of them are great coders).
+Explaining software concepts to software artists is easy, as many of them are great coders.

 The picture above shows the output of the first meeting.
-First, I illustrated the different facets of global problem: "Debloating Java Applications."
+First, I illustrated the different facets of the global problem: "Debloating Java Applications."
 This is illustrated in the top left corner of the whiteboard.
 Then, I divided the whiteboard into three sections, one for each of my PhD contributions.
-The goal was to create a comic that shows the usefulness of these software tools: [DepClean](https://github.com/ASSERT-KTH/depclean), [DepTrim](https://github.com/ASSERT-KTH/deptrim), and [JDBL](https://github.com/ASSERT-KTH/jdbl).
+The goal was to create a comic to show the usefulness of these software tools: [<i class="fab fa-github"></i> DepClean](https://github.com/ASSERT-KTH/depclean), [<i class="fab fa-github"></i> DepTrim](https://github.com/ASSERT-KTH/deptrim), and [<i class="fab fa-github"></i> JDBL](https://github.com/ASSERT-KTH/jdbl).

 # The Result